Be Prepared for Challenges

 - Call or text a friend and ask them to distract you for a few minutes.

 - Leave the situation that makes you want to smoke.
 For example, being at a party where alcohol is served may make you want a cigarette.
-You could walk around the block or better yet, stay away from parties and alcohol a first few weeks as you're quitting smoking.
+You could walk around the block or better yet, avoid these kinds of situations until you feel more confident.

 Coping with Withdrawal Symptoms

 Many tobacco users experience withdrawal symptoms during the first few weeks after they quit.
 Some common symptoms:

 - Trouble sleeping